- Neuberger Berman portfolio manager Steve Eisman says he has doubts about "the social utility of cryptocurrency."

-Steve Eisman, the investor whose forecast of the financial crisis was depicted in "The Big Short," is still finding problematic stocks and investing manias in the financial markets.
+Steve Eisman, the investor whose forecast of the financial crisis was depicted in "The Big Short," told CNBC on Thursday he has doubts about "the social utility of cryptocurrency."

-The Neuberger Berman portfolio manager confirmed his fund is short Canadian financials, Deutsche Bank DBK-DE and Wells Fargo WFC .
-He spoke in a Bloomberg Television interview that aired on Sunday from the CFA Institute's annual conference in Hong Kong.
+The Neuberger Berman portfolio manager also confirmed his fund is short Deutsche Bank DBK-DE .

 Eisman is known for being one of the few investors to profitably bet against subprime mortgage securities during the financial crisis.
 He was a key character in Michael Lewis' best-selling book "The Big Short" and was depicted by actor Steve Carell in the movie based on the book.

 Deutsche Bank declined to comment for this story.